FatulM/shamsi_date/README.md

 And convert Jalali and Gregorian to DateTime by using `toDateTime()` method.
 And you can get Jalali and Gregorian dates for now by using `now()` factory.

-You can get weekDay of Jalali and Gregorian by using corresponding getters.
+You can get week day number of Jalali and Gregorian by using `weekDay` getter.
+Week days range from 1 to 7.
+Jalali week starts with shanbe and  Gregorian week starts with monday.

 Here is an example: